RodZill4/material-maker/doc/_sources/node_filter_adjusthsv.rst.txt

-AdjustHSV node
+Adjust HSV node
 ~~~~~~~~~~~~~~

-The **AdjustHSV** node adjusts the hue, saturation and value of the input image.
+The **Adjust HSV** node adjusts the hue, saturation and value of the input image.

 .. image:: images/node_filter_adjusthsv.png
 	:align: center